Amazon is facing an EU-wide probe over third-party selling practices

 The EC says its investigation will be wide-ranging but will focus on two areas of interest:

-- the standard agreements between Amazon and marketplace sellers, which allow Amazon’s retail business to analyse and use third party seller data.
+- the standard agreements between Amazon and marketplace sellers, which allow Amazon’s retail business to analyze and use third-party seller data.
 In particular, the Commission will focus on whether and how the use of accumulated marketplace seller data by Amazon as a retailer affects competition.

 - the role of data in the selection of the winners of the “Buy Box” and the impact of Amazon’s potential use of competitively sensitive marketplace seller information on that selection.
 The “Buy Box” is displayed prominently on Amazon and allows customers to add items from a specific retailer directly into their shopping carts.
 Winning the “Buy Box” seems key for marketplace sellers as a vast majority of transactions are done through it.